Skip to content

 Other attractions in Kahului include the Maui Nui Botanical Gardens, Kanaha Pond State Wildlife Sanctuary, and King’s Cathedral and Chapels.
 If you have time to extend this Hawaiian adventure from one day to a weekend, exploring Kahului is a great way to learn more about Hawaiian culture.

-As you begin the road trip, the Road to Hana is windy and narrow.
+As you begin the trip, the road to Hana is windy and narrow.
 The highway crosses over 59 bridges and includes over 600 curves.
-The majority of the bridges are one-lane wide, which can add time to the road trip depending on traffic conditions.
+Most bridges are one-lane wide, adding time to the trip depending on traffic conditions.

 road trips in the USA - Hawaii surf